Resources - Blog

 Stay on top of the latest e-commerce and marketplace trends.

 This blog was originally published in 2019 and has been revised to include new and updated information.

 Finding a healthy balance between organic sales and paid sales from ad campaigns is the optimal situation for any brand or retailer.
 If your paid sales outweigh your organic sales, you can run the risk of becoming overly reliant on ads to drive revenue.
 If your organic sales drastically outweigh your paid sales, you begin to question if your campaigns are optimized and effective to begin with.

-This information will contextualize your ad spend with a more big-picture view, provide clarity on any hard boundaries for your ad spend, and gauge how much your business truly utilizes advertising to drive sales.
+This information will contextualize your ad spend with a more big-picture view, clarify any rigid boundaries for your ad spend, and gauge how much your business utilizes advertising to drive sales.

-Generally, if your TaCoS is decreasing or remains flat, this is an indicator that your advertised product is producing strong, or at least steady, sales.
-Your organic sales, therefore, are becoming a more important aspect of your total revenue and your advertising program is playing a tangible role in the growth of your brand.
+Generally, if your TaCoS is decreasing or remains flat, this indicates that your advertised product is producing strong, or at least steady, sales.
+Your organic sales, therefore, are becoming a more critical aspect of your total revenue, and your advertising program is playing a tangible role in the growth of your brand.

 When looking at your ACoS and TACoS simultaneously, remain alert for a decreasing ACoS and increasing TACoS.
-While in other circumstances a lower ACoS is a positive sign, in this scenario it signifies that your ad spend is increasingly influencing your total revenue, hinting at the antithesis: your organic sales are becoming a shrinking segment of your total revenue.
+While in other circumstances, a lower ACoS is a positive sign, in this scenario, it signifies that your ad spend is increasingly influencing your total revenue, hinting at the antithesis: your organic sales are becoming a shrinking segment of your total revenue.
 Like the above scenario, if this happens, you should prioritize on-page optimization to ensure your listings are clear and compelling.

 By knowing what percentage of total revenue your ad spend generates, you will be able to identify blind spots and areas with growth potential as well as understand if your ads are, in fact, fueling the flywheel and promoting organic growth.